Zenith-the-realest/school-vault/Notes/Physics/Acceleration.md

 ## What is the difference between positive and negative acceleration?

-As *negative or positive velocity indicate a **backward or forward movement in direction,***, positive and negative acceleration **indicates speeding up or slowing down.**
+As *negative or positive velocity indicate a **backward or forward movement in direction,*** positive and negative acceleration **indicates speeding up or slowing down.**